 Tricks Older Cats Use To Get Your Attention

 Another trick cats use to get attention is to reach out and push something off the countertop with their paw.
 Cats usually do this when we are there to watch it happen.
-If your attention is focused elsewhere, your cat may just reach out with its paw and swipe at an item, pushing it off the table to the floor.
+If your attention is focused elsewhere, your cat may just reach out with their paw and swipe at an item, pushing it off the table to the floor.
 This is your cat’s way of saying, “Hey, look at me!
 Play with me!”

 To learn more about old cat behavior, go to Behavior of the Senior Cat.